 Case Study Reflections will be collected throughout the semester to provide an opportunity to read about real-world digital marketing scenarios and to analyze the associated business challenges and solutions.
-Each case has its own particular considerations and challenges.
+Each case has its own considerations and challenges.
 You will be required to write a reflection (2 pages minimum, 4 pages maximum) that addresses the questions I provide.
-You are permitted to submit your response one (1) time only.
-Be sure your submission is complete and you are confident it addresses the questions completely prior to submitting your response.
-Also, do not include the questions from the assignment in your responses.
-Simply number them to denote the question being answered.
+You are permitted to submit your response twice but we will only grade the most recent submission.
+In general, try to make only one submission and do not upload the case itself or an incorrect version of your response.
+Once the case submission deadline is past, you will not be able to submit your case responses.
+Be sure your submission is complete, and you are confident it addresses the questions completely prior to submitting your response.
+Also, do not include the questions from the assignment in your responses you will be penalized for doing that.
+Simply number your responses to denote the question being answered.

-The following guidelines will be used to deduct points for the major-cases if they are not completed fully and on time:
+The following guidelines will be used to deduct points for the major cases if they are not completed fully and on time:

-Not answering a question (question as % of total questions):

-Not addressing a question correctly:

-Including the assignment questions in the response:

-Not submitting the case reflection by the deadline:
+Not answering a question (question as % of total questions): 25-33 points Not addressing a question correctly: 1-33 points Including the assignment questions in the response: 20 points Not submitting the case reflection by the deadline: 100 points

-25-33 points

-20 points

-100 points

 Case reflections must be submitted on Canvas by 11:59 pm EST on the due date stated on the course schedule.
-You can submit your response for each case only one time.
+You can submit your response for each case two times but only the most recent submission will be graded.